geldata/nextjs-gel-auth-template/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can also check out the [EdgeDB documentation](https://edgedb.com/docs) to learn more about EdgeDB and EdgeDB Auth.
+You can also check out the [Gel documentation](https://docs.geldata.com) to learn more about Gel and Gel Auth.

 ## ☁️ Deployment

-Follow the deployment instructions in the [EdgeDB documentation](https://docs.edgedb.com/guides/tutorials/nextjs_app_router#deploying-to-vercel) to deploy your Next.js app to EdgeDB Cloud and Vercel.
+Follow the deployment instructions in the [Gel documentation](https://docs.geldata.com/guides/tutorials/nextjs_app_router#deploying-to-vercel) to deploy your Next.js app to Gel Cloud and Vercel.